unofficialdxnny/socialbrute/README.md

 <h1 align="center">SocialBrute</h1>
 <p align="center">This is a bruteforce attacker made in Python.
 Any misuse is beyond my responsibility this is for educational purposes only</p>

+##### NOTE: YOU CAN ALTER THE CODE FOR OTHER SITES AS IT MAY COME UP WITH A POPUP EVERYTIME ITS WRONG BUT I WILL ADD THSES FEATURES IN NEWER VERSIONS

 <p align="center">
   <img src="BANNER.png">
 </p>